eonist/HCCQR-lib/README.md

 - HCCQR-lib is used by [macOS](https://github.com/magic-beam/Beam-macOS) and [iOS](https://github.com/magic-beam/Beam-iOS) apps for [beams](https://github.com/eonist/swap/wiki/SQR-protocol).

 ### How does it work
+- HCCQR uses the color spectrum and image analysis to transmit information”
-- In order to avoid code duplication between apps, we store the core Beam code in this repo.
+- In order to avoid code duplication between apps, we store the core code in this repo.
 Mostly related to how QR frames are created and parsed.
-- Apple apps should compile from source, either through Carthage, SPM, or Git submodules into `.framework`, so that compile times are fast and swifty.

 ### How to get it
 - Carthage: `github "magic-beam/HCCQR-lib" "master"`